What Is The Difference Between Black Tea And Green Tea?|NPTEA

 Processing Method

 The production process of black tea includes several stages: withering, rolling, oxidation, and drying.
 The oxidation process gives black tea its deep color and bold flavor.
-During this process, the tea leaves are exposed to air, and the enzymes in the leaves react with oxygen, forming compounds that affect the taste and aroma.
+During this process, the tea leaves are exposed to air, and the enzymes in the leaves react with oxygen, forming compounds that affect taste and aroma.

-Caffeine Comparison: Black Tea vs. Coffee
+Caffeine Comparison: Black Tea vs Coffee

 Factors Affecting Caffeine Content:

-• Steeping time: The longer the steeping time, the more caffeine is released.
+- Steeping time: The longer the steeping time, the more caffeine is released.

-Aspect Black Tea (240 ml) Coffee (240 ml) Notes
+| Aspect | Black Tea (240 ml) | Coffee (240 ml) | Notes |

-Caffeine Content 40-70 mg 95-200 mg Coffee contains significantly more caffeine than black tea.
+| Caffeine Content | About 40-70 mg | Often about 95 mg or more | Coffee usually contains more caffeine than black tea |

-Common Famous Chinese Black Tea Varieties
+Common Famous Chinese Black Teas

 Keemun: From Anhui Province, Keemun black tea has a rich, smooth taste with floral and fruity notes, and is known as the "Queen of Black Teas."